hollywgnr/SuperheroSightings/README.md

 	-[x] location--> name and description should be null-able -[x] increase length of description
 	-[x] increase length of address
-  -[ ] Maybe no setSuperPersonList ?
-IDK if it's used
 Tiara: Add view and delete to locations and organizations, add edit superheroview, lengthen descriptins in database
 Holly: get Superpowerpage working, do sightings page( make like home page but with edit)